-Additionally, the structures within the CVC_1 community may provide suitable Barn Swallow nesting habitat though no birds or evidence of nesting was noted during the field investigations.
+Additionally, the structures within the CVC\1 community may provide suitable Barn Swallow nesting habitat, though no birds or evidence of nesting was noted during the field investigations.

-The list of potential SAR identified during the background review (Appendix D) was assessed based on observations collected during the field investigations to determine which SAR have the potential to occur on or adjacent to the Site.
-A summary of this assessment is presented in Table 4 below.
+Upon completion of the 2021/2022 field investigations, the list of the 19 SAR identified during the background review (Appendix D) was assessed and updated to determine which SAR have the potential to occur on or adjacent to the Site.
+The outcome of this assessment determined that there is potential for five (5) SAR and/or their habitat within the Study Area.
+Refer to Table 4 below for a summary of the SAR and associated habitat that may be impacted by this Project.